wp-plugins/email-marketing/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use email and years of best practices to create a double-digit jump in your conversion rate.
+The easiest way to build your email list, engage your subscribers through an email mini-course, and get started with email marketing automation.

 == Description ==

 [Drip](https://www.getdrip.com) is email marketing automation that doesn't suck.
-It's the easiest way to build your email list and engage your subscribers through an email mini-course.
+It's the easiest way to get started with email marketing on WordPress, from building your email list to engaging your subscribers through an email mini-course.

-Easily send emails to your prospects, trial users and customers based on their behavior.
-It's the fastest way to get started with email marketing on WordPress.

 It's likely that you've been looking for a WordPress plugin for email marketing but have been overwhelmed by the choices.
 Drip is the future of email marketing software, and this plugin makes installing it on WordPress a one-click operation.

+With Drip you can easily send emails to your prospects, trial users and customers based on their behavior.
+Using tags and events you can segment your users and send emails that are highly focused and personalized based on their past interactions with your website or web application.

 The first step to setting up Drip is to install a snippet of JavaScript in the footer of your website, and this plugin makes that dead simple for our customers who run WordPress.